m0d1nst4ll3r/43_minitalk/README.md

 - Use a different encoding.
 I'm encoding bits as 0 = SIGUSR1 and 1 = SIGUSR2, but this has limitations.
 There are other ways to encode, such as 0 = SIGUSR1 SIGUSR1 and 1 = SIGUSR2 SIGUSR2.
 There can also be rules, such as a 0 preceded by a 0 has a different sequence such as SIGUSR1 SIGUSR2.
   The point of this is to better handle errors and skipped bits.
 The way I did the project is the most basic naive approach.
 But there must be better ways to do it that allow for much more robust communication protocols between client and server, with almost no potential for miscommunication.

-- It can also be possible for the server to send a byte to the client as a confirmation.
+- It can also be possible for the server to send back the byte it got to the client as a confirmation.
 If I do this, my communication is already much more robust than what I did, but the speed is halved.
 And also, errors are still possible if by chance a bad byte sent back to the client becomes good again due to errors.
+This would also allow the client to backtrack and possibly correct errors.
+In fact, this could make a server-client communication channel very resilient to noise as long as the server got the client's PID.